learn-anything/learn-anything/readme.md

 [Grafbase config](https://grafbase.com/docs/config) is set in [grafbase/grafbase.config.ts](grafbase/grafbase.config.ts).
 You specify what [resolvers](https://grafbase.com/docs/edge-gateway/resolvers) are defined, what inputs/outputs they have.
 Then you create or edit files in [grafbase/resolvers](grafbase/resolvers).
 Read existing resolvers to make sense of how it works.

+When you make changes to grafbase.config.ts as we are using [Mobius](https://github.com/SaltyAom/mobius) as our GraphQL client and it is fully typed.
+You can run `bun mobius-update`, it will update the schema in [shared/lib/mobius.ts](shared/lib/mobius.ts) with new schema.

 ## Run website (Solid)

 > **Warning**